 I even stopped playing.
 Nothing made me happy.
 I felt horrible.
 It was really the lowest point of my life.
 Mama felt like crying seeing me like this.

-She even considered cancelling her New Zealand family holiday so she could watch me like a hawk.
-She was desperate, helpless, and honestly a little depressed.
+She even considered cancelling her family vacation so she could watch me like a hawk.
+She was desperate, helpless, and honestly, depressed.

 Many times she asked herself whether she should just give me all the steroids I needed to let me have a normal life, even though it might damage me in another way.

 She also questioned if she was a good mama and whether I would be a healthy dog if someone else got me instead.
 This made me very sad.
 I didn’t want to make her upset, but every time the itch came, I just couldn’t resist chewing and scratching myself.

 Back to the vet